runar-labs/runar-rust/runar-nodejs-api/design.md

 - **Thread Safety**: Use `napi::threadsafe_function` if needed for callbacks/events, but prefer polling or async awaits.
 - **Events**: For polling-based FFI (e.g., `rn_transport_poll_event`), expose an async `pollEvent()` method returning Promise<Buffer | null>.
 - **CBOR**: Handle CBOR serialization/deserialization in Rust, exposing Buffers to JS.
-- **Platform Considerations**: Skip or adapt platform-specific FFI functions (e.g., Apple/Linux keystores) for Node.js; use Node's `keytar` if needed, but mirror FFI signatures where possible.
+- **Platform Considerations**: For Node.js, focus on Linux keystore as the primary backend, since server-side Runar nodes will mostly run on Linux (Windows support later).
+Adapt platform-specific functions to use Linux keystore by default.
+In tests, utilize the Linux keystore.
 - **Best Practices**:
   - Follow napi-rs async patterns: Use `async fn` with `#[napi]`.
   - Generate TypeScript defs: Use `napi build --dts`.